bit-brick/bit-brick-docs/docs/k1/k1-ml/ai-quick-start.md

 bbox[ 5] x1y1x2y2: ( 689, 468, 745, 601), score: 0.430, label_text: person
 bbox[ 6] x1y1x2y2: ( 660, 460, 722, 641), score: 0.401, label_text: person
 ```
 [Hint] You can refer to the content of the 6.2.1.4 Demo Description chapter to learn more about the existing Demo information.
-You can also refer to the relevant introduction in the 6.2.2 AI Engine chapter to learn about the specific usage of the Jintie Space-Time AI inference engine.
+You can also refer to the relevant introduction in the 6.2.2 AI Engine chapter to learn about the specific usage of the Spacemit AI inference engine.
 ## 8 Frequently Asked Questions (FAQ)
 ### 8.1 Does the deployment tool have a Windows or Mac version?
 Answer: Not for the moment, but it may be provided in the future.